Tuesday, March 28, 2023

 NonDoc articles: NonDoc.com/tag/seminole-nation/

 The Seneca-Cayuga Nation is governed by a seven-member Business Committee composed of the tribe’s chief, second chief, secretary/treasurer and four other popularly elected councilpersons.
-Elections are held every four years with a recent election occuring at the end of January 2021.
+Elections are held on the first Saturday in June in even-numbered years.

 The tribe has about 5,000 citizens, with about 1,200 living within Oklahoma.